 Disney World USA is the most famous theme park in the world.
 It is located in Florida, United States outside of Orlando and Kissimmee districts.
 This giant Park is controlled by the Disney Corporation and covers two cities, Bay Lake and Lake Buena Vista, both in Florida.
 The whole Disney World park is about 25,000 acres, which is somehow equal to the size of San Francisco or twice the size of Manhattan.
 Driving across the resort along a highway takes 16 minutes.

 Walt Disney World has five different areas; four theme parks and Disney Springs.
 But it’s not just that.
 There you will find numerous hotels, attractions, and restaurants.
-Here is a list to make you understand more straightforwardly:
+Here is a breakdown of the main areas:

 Its Four main theme parks: Magic Kingdom, Epcot, Animal Kingdom, and Disney’s Hollywood Studios: